terminalcloud/apps/docs/mesos_standalone.md

 - Fault-tolerant replicated master and slaves using ZooKeeper
 - Support for Docker containers
 - Native isolation between tasks with Linux Terminals
-- Multi-resource scheduling (memory, CPU, disk, and ports)
+- Multi-resource scheduling (memory, CPU, disk and ports)
 - Java, Python and C++ APIs for developing new parallel applications
 - Web UI for viewing cluster state